julz0815/ADO-Veracode-Pipeline-Scan-Plugin/readme.md

 The plugin will automatically update itself every night if a new version of the piepline scan jar is published.

-Please reference the Veracode Help Ceneter for furhter information.
+Please reference the Veracode Help Ceneter for further information.
 https://help.veracode.com/r/c_about_pipeline_scan

 The Veracode pipeline scan is desgined as a fast feedback tool for developers and will not exchange the Veracode Sandbox or Policy scan for static analysis